Signs your laptop needs a new battery

 For more technical users, there is another way to see the exact cycle count.
 Open your “Applications” folder, go to “Utilities,” and launch “System Information.”
 On the left-hand sidebar, scroll down to the “Hardware” section and click on “Power.”
 This screen will show you the exact number of cycles the battery has completed.

 A typical MacBook user might see a cycle count of 1,000 after four or five years of heavy use.
 While Apple designs their batteries to last a long time, the physical reality of lithium-ion chemistry means that capacity will eventually drop below 80% of its original state.
-When that happens, you will notice the laptop getting warmer during charging cycles.
+When that happens, you will notice the laptop overheats during charging cycles.
 This heat is often caused by internal resistance within the aging cells.

 Other red flags include: